acassidy2019/CampusPaths/README.md

 ## Assumptions Made:
 Campus Map Director is very easy to use.
 CMD outputs a key with which numbers correspond to which buildings, then asks for the user the number of where they want to start and end.
 This should be very accessible to anyone.

-Assumptions are also made that the user knows where they are on campus, as well as can navigate the output map.
+Assumptions are also made that the user knows where they are on campus, and can navigate the output map.

 ## A* Algorithm Psuedocode